GeoscienceAustralia/ptha/propagation/SWALS/README.md

 A number of preprocessor variables can be defined to control features of the code.
 These are controlled by defining the variable `SWALS_PREPROCESSOR_FLAGS` in the makefile.
 See makefiles in the example projects for illustrations of their use.
 The most important cases include

-    *`-DTIMER` (Time sections of the code and report on how long they take, generally in the multidomain log file.
+- `-DTIMER` Time sections of the code and report on how long they take, generally in the multidomain log file.
 This is useful for understanding run-times.
-It is also used for static load-balancing calculations - see the function `make_load_balance_partition` in [./plot.R](./plot.R) which uses multidomain log-files to compute a more balanced distribution of work for multi-image coarray runs.)
+It is also used for static load-balancing calculations - see the function `make_load_balance_partition` in [./plot.R](./plot.R) which uses multidomain log-files to compute a more balanced distribution of work for multi-image coarray runs.
-    *`-DSPHERICAL` (assume spherical coordinates.
-Otherwise cartesian coordinates are used) -DCOARRAY (build with coarray support.
-Otherwise only OpenMP parallisation is used) -DREALFLOAT (use single precision for all reals.
+- `-DSPHERICAL` Assume spherical coordinates.
+Otherwise cartesian coordinates are used
+- `-DCOARRAY` Build with coarray support.
+Otherwise only OpenMP parallisation is used.

+    -DREALFLOAT (use single precision for all reals.
 Otherwise double-precision is used.
 Beware the nonlinear solvers generally need double-precision for accuracy.)
     -DNOCORIOLIS (do not include Coriolis terms in spherical coordinates.
 By default, Coriolis terms are used when -DSPHERICAL is defined.
 They can ONLY be used in conjunction with spherical coordinates.
 But even in this case, sometimes it is useful to turn them off, hence this variable)
     -DCOARRAY_USE_MPI_FOR_INTENSIVE_COMMS (this uses MPI instead of coarrays for communication in the main evolve loop.
 It improved performance using Intel-Fortran 2018, which did not have great coarray performance)